Introduction

 Early Life & Education

 Kimberly Noel Kardashian entered the world on October 21, 1980, in Los Angeles, a city where celebrity culture, entertainment, and legal history intersected deeply with her family roots.
 Her father, Robert Kardashian, became nationally recognized as part of the legal team on a highly publicized 1990s court case.
-Her mother, Kris Jenner, at last redo into a powerhouse manager, shaping the Kardashian-Jenner family into a multimedia empire.
+Her mother, Kris Jenner, at last rose to the position of a powerhouse manager, shaping the Kardashian-Jenner family into a multimedia empire.

 Kim attended Marymount High School, a private Catholic school in L.A., where she participated in typical teen activities while absorbing the lifestyle, networking, and social dynamics that later shaped her public presence.
 She also took college courses at Pierce College, giving her an early showing in higher education even though she didn’t complete a traditional university degree.